RogerRogerUSC/RogerRogerUSC.github.io/_pages/about.md

 # 🏅 News

-- [2024.08] Start to study for my Ph.D. at Rochester Institute of Technology, advised by Haibo Yang.
+- [2024.08] Start to study for my Ph.D. at Rochester Institute of Technology, advised by Prof. Haibo Yang.

 <span class='anchor' id='-lwzl'></span>